austinhuang0131/Intruder-Killer/README.md

 # Intruder Killer (formerly called DSHbot)
 This bot is used to detect intruders listed by Discord Server Hub and prevent raids as many as possible.
-[Click here to accept the agreement](http://austinhuang0131.github.io/Intruder-Killer/agreement.html) in order to add her into your server.
-The 4 permissions are definitely required.
-BTW, the bot is female.

 ## Features
 * Detects intruders joining your server!